Excel Search Box (Table of Contents)

 - Example of Search Box in Excel Usage

 Search Box in Excel

-Search Box in Excel is a customized function which is used to search anything in a worksheet and we can even highlight the search results as well.
-To create a search box in Excel, go Conditional Formatting which is under the Home menu ribbon and from the drop-down menu list create a new rule to use a formula for formatting a cell from there.
-In the rule box, use the SEARCH function in such a way that if put anything we want to search in Find Text option, it will highlight those value cells with the selected color within the selected text range.
+Search Box in Excel is a customized function used to search anything in a worksheet, and we can even highlight the search results.
+To create a search box in Excel, go to Conditional Formatting, which is under the Home menu ribbon, and from the drop-down menu, the list creates a new rule to use a formula for formatting a cell from there.
+In the rule box, use the SEARCH function in such a way that if we put anything we want to search in the Find Text option, it will highlight those value cells with the selected color within the selected text range.

 How to Create Search Box in Excel

 Creating a Search Box in Excel is very easy and convenient when it comes to searching for rows or filtering data with a specific criterion.
-By using Conditional Formatting and Formulas we can easily create Search Box in Excel.
+By using Conditional Formatting and Formulas, we can easily create a Search Box in Excel.

 Let’s understand how to create your own Search Box in Excel.

 Usage of Search Box in Excel

 Consider that you have the data of a company that deals in the sale and purchase of used vehicles.
 The amount of data can be enormous, and it can be difficult to search for a particular car model name from the entire data.
 A search box can prove to be a useful tool in such a case and help you highlight the values you might be looking for.

 To begin with, let’s consider data as shown in the screenshot below: